NickoKai1008/ccai9012/docs/md/piii_data_and_risks.md

 - **what problem the mechanism solves**
 - **how it shapes system behaviour**

-**Full requirements and deliverables are provided in the assignment-specific outline [link].**
+**Full requirements and deliverables are provided in the assignment-specific outline [link](casestudy.html).**
-This should be read alongside the general case study rubric [link].
+This should be read alongside the general case study rubric [link](https://drive.google.com/drive/folders/1mmM4n6IR7e9HXRLq_WI7uPWG3NlEgGkv).

 <div style="height:1.5rem"></div>